Usable and Accessible Form Validation and Error Recovery

 Hiding Form Labels

-There are methods of hiding form labels (and other elements) in a web page so they do not appear visually, but are still accessed by screen readers.
-However, care must always be taken when visually hiding elements from a web page.
-You should ask the question as to why the information is not useful or necessary visually, but is important to the screen reader user.
-You must also be aware that visually hiding form labels removes some functionality from the page - users can click on the form labels to immediately access the form element with which the label is associated.
+There are a number of ways to create visually hidden form labels.
+However, it is important to consider why the information would not be useful or necessary visually when it is important to the screen reader user.
+Visually hiding form labels also removes some functionality from the page—users can click on the form labels to immediately access or activate the form control with which the label is associated.
 This can be especially helpful for users with some types of motor disabilities.

-If either client-side or server-side validation detects errors in the form, then there is a 3-step process for ensuring usable and accessible error recovery:
+If either client-side or server-side validation detects errors in the form, then there is a 3-step process to ensure usable and accessible error recovery:

 - Alert the user to the presence of the error in an apparent and accessible manner.

-- Allow the user to easily access the form elements that need to be modified.
+- Allow the user to easily access the form controls that need to be modified.